SA Stamp Duty Calculator

 Need to calculate stamp duty for another state?
 Use our all-states stamp duty calculator, which covers NSW, VIC, QLD, SA, WA, TAS, ACT, and NT in a single tool.
 Each state has different rates, thresholds, and concessions — South Australia applies a 7% foreign buyer surcharge.

-Eligible first home buyers pay no stamp duty on new homes up to $650,000 (full exemption) with a partial concession to $700,000.
-The same thresholds apply to vacant land used to build a new home.
+Eligible first home buyers pay no stamp duty on new homes, off-the-plan apartments, or vacant land to build a new home on — with no property value cap for contracts entered into on or after 6 June 2024.
 Established homes do not qualify for the SA first home buyer stamp duty exemption — only new builds.
+First home buyers purchasing an established home pay full standard duty.

 SA stamp duty is payable within two months of the dutiable transaction — usually two months from contract date.
 Your conveyancer normally pays RevenueSA at settlement.
 Late payment attracts interest and penalty tax under the Taxation Administration Act 1996 (SA).